dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3146: Profits must not compromise societal welfare.
+### T3146: Corporate actions can result in environmental degradation, worker exploitation, and social inequality.

 |Support|
 |---|